MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 #### (4.4) Align the page/element to the start, center or end using *scrollIntoView()*

-The [scrollIntoView()](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) method can take two types of parameters and both are optional.
+The [scrollIntoView()](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) method can take two types of parameters and, both are optional.

 ```
 Syntax: